 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
+Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing and related cash flows.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.

-Governmental fund financial statements are reported using a current financial resources measurement focus and the modified accrual basis of accounting.
+Governmental fund financial statement is reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
-Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the government considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
-Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
+Revenues are available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
+For this purpose, the government considers revenues to be available if they are collected within thirty-one days after the end of the current fiscal period.
+Expenditures generally are recorded when a liability is incurred as under accrual accounting.